Code-Institute-Submissions/my_dash_app/README.md

 - The Radial map is of course the main point of focus of the whole dashboard
 - This beacuse it controlls our barchart which in turn sits on our line chart
 - by clicking a country after choosing a date , we can then see the true power of this dashboard
-- as then barchart fluxtuates into postion, the analist has an amAzing view of 4 different data inducators which are
+- as the barchart fluxtuates into postion, the analist has an amAzing view of 4 different data indicators which are

 - 1:Total emissions by continent and region(PIECHART) displayed with a Title & a informative tooltip